-On October 23, 2020, the International Swaps and Derivatives Association ("ISDA") launched the IBOR Fallbacks Supplement ("Supplement") and the IBOR Fallbacks Protocol ("Protocol").
-The Supplement amends ISDA's standard definitions for interest rate derivatives to incorporate robust fallbacks for derivatives linked to certain interbank offered rates ("IBORs").
+On October 23, 2020, ISDA launched the IBOR Fallbacks Supplement ("Supplement") and the IBOR Fallbacks Protocol ("Protocol").
+The Supplement amends ISDA's standard definitions for interest rate derivatives to incorporate robust fallbacks for derivatives linked to certain IBORs.
 Both the Supplement and the Protocol took effect on January 25, 2021.
 On that date, all legacy bilateral derivative transactions subject to Protocol-covered agreements (including ISDA agreements) that incorporate certain covered ISDA definitional booklets and reference a covered IBOR, including LIBOR, were amended to apply the new ISDA-recommended IBOR fallbacks in the event of the relevant IBOR's cessation.
 Both parties must adhere to the Protocol in order to effectively amend legacy derivative contracts or, alternatively, the parties must bilaterally agree to amended legacy contracts to address IBOR fallbacks.
 The Bank and all of its non-member bilateral derivative counterparties have adhered to the Protocol.
 On and after January 25, 2021, all new derivative contracts are subject to the relevant IBOR fallbacks set forth in the Supplement.
+ISDA has stated that the FCA's announcement on March 5, 2021 (in which the FCA announced the dates that panel bank submissions for all LIBOR settings would cease) constituted an index cessation event under the Supplement and the Protocol and, as a result, the fallback spread adjustment published by Bloomberg was fixed as of the date of that announcement for all LIBOR settings.
+The Bank does not expect the fallback spread adjustments to have a significant impact on its derivative positions.